KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

 > 📘 Charged Event Personalization for App Inbox Campaigns
 >
 > * In the case of App Inbox campaigns, event personalization for `Charged.Items` is not enabled.
-> * However, if you use event personalization with `Charged.Items`, the default values for the items are displayed in the case of App Inbox campaigns.
+> * However, if you use event personalization with `Charged.Items`, the default values for the items are displayed in theCharged Event Personalization case of App Inbox campaigns.
 > * If you use event personalization with `Charged.Items` when creating a combination of Push Notification and App Inbox campaigns, the personalized values for the items are displayed for Push and default values are displayed for App Inbox.

 # Event Data Types